winebarrel/datadog-api-client-go/api/v1/datadog/docs/UsageSummaryResponse.md

 HasVsphereHostTop99pSum returns a boolean if a field has been set.

+### SetVsphereHostTop99pSumNil

+`func (o *UsageSummaryResponse) SetVsphereHostTop99pSumNil(b bool)`

+ SetVsphereHostTop99pSumNil sets the value for VsphereHostTop99pSum to be an explicit nil

+### UnsetVsphereHostTop99pSum
+`func (o *UsageSummaryResponse) UnsetVsphereHostTop99pSum()`

+UnsetVsphereHostTop99pSum ensures that no value is present for VsphereHostTop99pSum, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)